Ancient Celtic warfare: Mercenaries

 Celtic warriors served as mercenaries in many of the great armies of the Classical period.
 Some of the best known were those who joined Carthage and Hannibal in his invasion of the Italian Peninsula during the Second Punic War and who contributed to his victories in Lake Trasimene and at the Battle of Cannae.
 Celtic mercenaries notably fought for the Romans against the Parthians at the Battle of Carrhae.
 The Roman cavalry, composed primarily of Gallic horsemen, fought bravely and held their own against the Cataphracts but the inferiority in armor and equipment was evident and contributed to their defeat.
-Celtic warriors would often fight for various powers as mercenaries throughout Classical antiquity such as the Romans, Greeks, Carthaginians and Macedonians.
-When a branch of Brennus' Balkan expedition turned East and crossed the Hellespont, they founded a Celtic-ruled state in Asia Minor known as Galatia.
+Celtic warriors would often fight as mercenaries throughout Classical antiquity for various powers, such as the Romans, Greeks, Carthaginians and Macedonians.
+When a branch of Brennus' Balkan expedition turned east and crossed the Hellespont, they founded a Celtic-ruled state in Asia Minor known as Galatia.
 Galatia became well known as a source of mercenaries throughout the Eastern Mediterranean region.
 Illustrations showing troops armed with long, straight swords and oval shields have generally been taken to depict Galatians.

-The Greek historian Polybius gives an account of the Battle of Telamon 225 BC in which the Romans defeated an invasion by the Boii, Insubres, Taurisci and Gaesatae.
-The Gaesatae were said to be a group of warriors who fought for hire and it is they who are described in the most detail.
+The Greek historian Polybius gives an account of the Battle of Telamon in 225 BC, in which the Romans defeated an invasion by the Boii, Insubres, Taurisci and Gaesatae.
+The Gaesatae were said to be a group of warriors who fought for hire, and it is they who are described in the most detail.
 Whereas the Boii and Insubres wore trousers and cloaks which were thick enough to afford limited protection from the Roman javelins, the Gaesatae removed their clothes to fight naked, standing in front of their allies and seeking to intimidate the Romans with shouting and gesturing.
-However, this lack of protection caused their defeat since they carried relatively small shields which did not adequately protect them against the missile fire of the Roman skirmishers.
-Suffering heavy casualties, the Gaesatae either fled the battlefield or desperately charged headlong into the Roman lines where, outmatched for both numbers and equipment, they were defeated.
+However, this lack of protection caused their defeat, since they carried relatively small shields which did not adequately protect them against the missile fire of the Roman skirmishers.
+Suffering heavy casualties, the Gaesatae either fled the battlefield or desperately charged headlong into the Roman lines where, outmatched in both numbers and equipment, they were defeated.
 What position the Gaesatae occupied in Celtic society has been much debated.
-Early writers assumed that they were a tribe, but later authors have inclined to the view that they may have been groups of unattached young warriors who lived by raiding and mercenary activities like the early Roman iuventes or the semi-legendary Irish fianna.
+Early writers assumed that they were a tribe, but later authors have suggested that they may have been groups of unattached young warriors who lived by raiding and mercenary activities, much like the early Roman iuventes or the semi-legendary Irish fianna.

 There are accounts of Celtic soldiers working as mercenaries for many of the great dynasties of the Classical world including the Ptolemaic dynasty, the Seleucids and the Attalids.
 Notable figures such as Cleopatra VII of Egypt and Herod the Great of Judea were said to have Celtic bodyguards.
-Josephus in his Antiquities of the Jews mentions Gallic or Galatian soldiers present at the funeral of the King of Judea, Herod.
+Josephus, in his Antiquities of the Jews, mentions Gallic or Galatian soldiers present at the funeral of the King of Judea, Herod.